mberrio10/My-Portfolio/README.md

 	}
 }
 ```
-Check the documenatation for [AOS](https://github.com/michalsnik/aos)
+Check the documenatation for [AOS](https://github.com/michalsnik/aos) for more detail info.

 ## Other features